attoassi/Deploy-a-Microservice-Architecture-with-Kubernetes-and-AWS-EKS/README.md

 ## DevOps Project: Deploying a Microservice Architecture on AWS with Kubernetes and EKS

 ### Overview
-This project demonstrates how to host a dynamic web application on AWS using Kubernetes and Elastic Kubernetes Service (EKS).
+This project demonstrates how to deploy a microservice architecture on AWS using Kubernetes and Elastic Kubernetes Service (EKS).
 The infrastructure is designed to be robust, secure, and scalable, utilizing a variety of AWS services and resources.

 ### Architecture Diagram
 ![Architecture Diagram](Architecture_DWA_EKS.png)